Public Speaking Tips & Advice

 8. Video – Use a visual presentation like Video or PowerPoint where possible as a backdrop and support.
 Each slide can prompt you on what to say or where you are in the presentation.
 Although do avoid using this as a crutch.

 9. Slides – Maximum one slide a minute, with good imagery and sparse, but large font text.
 Keep talk shorter, rather than longer with no ‘filler’.
 Never depend on slides.
 Your talk should be able to be delivered even if the visual equipment does not work.
+And that can happen.

 10. Reading – Never read lines from the display or a laptop like an automaton, most people can read for themselves.
 “To speak and to speak well are two things.
-A fool may talk, but a wise man speaks.” -Ben Jonson
+A fool may talk, but a wise man speaks.” – Ben Jonson

 11. Facts and quotes – you can use some stats and quotations to back up your presentation, but do not bore the audience or rely on other peoples sayings or findings, to deliver your talk.

 12. Personality – if you have one, use it, move around and connect with your audience, keep them connected & interested.
-If not stand just off to the left of the screen and stay there.
-It is vital that you are yourself, rather than trying to be something you are not.
+If not, stand just off to the left of the screen and stay there.
+It is vital that you are yourself, rather than trying to be someone you are not.
 The more YOU that is seen, the more personality, the higher the chance that you will be asked to speak again, so do ENTERTAIN, rather than just try to educate.
 Use a conversational sort of tone.

-13. Props – if you have logical ones use them, to make you comfortable and convey a message.
+13. Props – if you have logical props use them, to make you comfortable and convey a message.
 A Chef could have a whole kitchen, a Medic might have a body/patient/stethoscope, a Painter some tins of paint and so on.
 By all means think of yourself as someone you admire and cast yourself as that person in your head.
 What would Richard Branson do?
 How would he deliver this talk?

 15. Anxiety and Stress – be prepared for this, as it is natural to have butterflies in your stomach.
 Accept a level of nervousness and work through it, as it will dissipate as you get stuck in to your talk.
 It is excitement, so think of it as a positive.
 Slow down and breathe deep.
 If you arrived early and familiarised yourself with the venue, met a few attendees and checked the equipment, you should feel calm.